kode95/autocompleteCity/README.md

 ### Cons of using autocompleteCity instead of Google Maps Place Autocomplete:

-- **No localization.** The city names are all in English, so for instance, if visitors to your website who live in Munich in Germany input the name of their city, they'll have to write *Munich* as opposed to the German "München".
+- **No localization.** The city names are in English, so for instance, if visitors to your website who live in Munich in Germany input the name of their city, they'll have to write *Munich* as opposed to the German *München*.
 - **Semi-large file:** The city data and the JS code combined are about 2.6 MB, although when sent over HTTP, your server will probably compress them down to about 1 MB.
 Not terrible per se size-wise, but also not perfect.
 - **Only cities:** This project only allows you to autocomplete cities, not landmarks, restaurants, etc.
 - **Only cities with at least 5,000 inhabitants are autocompleted.** If you want cities down to 1,000 inhabitants to be autocompleted (which will make the file size considerably bigger), check the FAQ below.

 ### Pros of using autocompleteCity instead of Google Maps Place Autocomplete:

 - **It's quick to install.** While the available APIs out there such as Place Autocomplete might be easy to use, you often spend time having to deal with map users, tokens, researching pricing and setting up billing.
-By contrast, autocompleteCity is install and go.
+By contrast, autocompleteCity is install-and-go.
 - **It's free.** The map APIs out there start charging you when your website becomes popular, and even if your website never reaches that level of visitors, you'll still often have to set up billing in advance.
 - **It's fast.** Since everything happens client-side, no HTTP communcation with a server is needed, and the autocompletion input is not vulnerable to server issues such as downtime.
 - **It's more stable in the long run:** Popular map services change their APIs relatively frequently which means you might be forced to update your autocompletion widget down the line.
 With autocompleteCity, everything will still work in 5-10 years.